 - Biological chemistry, which focuses on the structure, reactivity and reaction mechanisms of molecules found in biological systems;

 - Environmental chemistry, which includes natural substances and processes, as well as pollution problems that have a chemical basis;

 - Inorganic chemistry, a very broad area examining the structure, reactivity and properties of all the elements;

 - Organic chemistry, the study of organic molecules, including pharmaceuticals, natural products and organometallics, with a focus upon reactivity, synthesis, structure, function, mechanism and catalysis;

 - Physical chemistry, which establishes and develops the principles that are used to explain and interpret the observations made in the other branches of chemistry;

 - Polymer and materials chemistry, which is the study of new polymeric and solid state materials with interesting and potentially useful properties.

 In the Faculty of Arts & Science, students do not enrol in a program of study until the end of their first year, or after completion of four full credits.
 However, it will be of great help to discuss a proposed program with a departmental advisor during the first year of study.

 The Department of Chemistry offers a variety of specialist, major and minor undergraduate programs.
 Some of them are covered in combination with other academic disciplines including biology, biochemistry, physics, environmental studies and materials science.
-All of the seven specialist programs (Biological Chemistry, Chemical Physics, Chemistry, Environmental Chemistry, Material Science, Pharmaceutical Chemistry, and Synthetic & Catalytic Chemistry) lead to a Honours BSc degree, and are excellent preparation for further studies in a graduate program.
+All of the six specialist programs (Biological Chemistry, Chemical Physics, Chemistry, Material Science, Pharmaceutical Chemistry, and Synthetic & Catalytic Chemistry) lead to a Honours BSc degree, and are excellent preparation for further studies in a graduate program.

 Students who wish to concentrate on chemistry (either less intensively than in a specialist program, or in conjunction with another field of study) may consider enrolling in the Chemistry major or the Environmental Chemistry major program.
-Those students who want to study chemistry as part of their general education, or to supplement studies in another discipline, may enroll in one of the three minor programs (Chemistry, Environmental Chemistry or Nanoscience).
-The Nanoscience minor program is in collaboration with the National University of Singapore.
+Those students who want to study chemistry as part of their general education, or to supplement studies in another discipline, may enroll in one of the two minor programs (Chemistry or Environmental Chemistry).